imprs/imprs.github.io/_pages/about.md

     #<p>123 your address street</p>
     #<p>Your City, State 12345</p>

-news: false  # includes a list of news items
+news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

 <br>

-I am a Research Assistant at the [Lincoln Centre for Autonomous Systems Research (L-CAS)](https://lcas.lincoln.ac.uk/wp/), University of Lincoln, UK where my advisors are [Dr. Grzegorz Cielniak](https://staff.lincoln.ac.uk/gcielniak) and [Prof. Marc Hanheide](https://staff.lincoln.ac.uk/mhanheide).
-Currently, I'm involved in the project GRASPberry for autonomous strawberry harvesting.
+I am an MSc (by Research) student in Computer Science (with a focus on robotics) at the [Lincoln Centre for Autonomous Systems Research (L-CAS)](https://lcas.lincoln.ac.uk/wp/), University of Lincoln (UK), where I am working with [Dr. Grzegorz Cielniak](https://staff.lincoln.ac.uk/gcielniak) and [Prof. Marc Hanheide](https://staff.lincoln.ac.uk/mhanheide).

+Prior to that, I was a Research Assistant at L-CAS with Dr. Grzegorz and Prof. Marc.

-Before joining L-CAS, I was part of the Autonomous Indoor Vehicles (AIV) team at [The Hi-Tech Robotic Systemz Ltd (THRSL)](https://www.hitechroboticsystemz.com/), India.
+Before joining L-CAS, I was part of the Autonomous Indoor Vehicles (AIV) team at [The Hi-Tech Robotic Systemz Ltd (THRSL)](https://www.hitechroboticsystemz.com/) (India), where I mainly worked on autonomous naviation and perception for Autonomous Mobile Robots (AMRs).

 I received my bachelor's degree in Electrical Engineering from [Gujarat Technological University (GTU)](https://www.gtu.ac.in/), Ahmedabad.